Quick Links

 Introduction

-Our A-level studies follow the AQA curriculum and examinations.
-We focus on sociological theories and research methods, the role of education, families and households, crime and deviance, and a further topic in Sociology that will be determined during the course of 2024-25.
+Our A level studies follow the AQA curriculum and examinations.
+We focus on sociological theories and research methods, and we investigate why sociologists are interested in education, families and households, crime and deviance, and beliefs in society.

 KS5